Buck Owens: Later career

-In August 1999, Owens brought back together the remaining members of his original Buckaroo Band to help him celebrate his 70th birthday at his Crystal Palace in Bakersfield.
+In August 1999, Owens reunited the remaining members of his original Buckaroo Band to help him celebrate his 70th birthday at his Crystal Palace in Bakersfield.
 Owens, Doyle Holly, Tom Brumley, and Wille Cantu performed old hits from their heyday including "I've Got a Tiger By the Tail" and "Act Naturally".

 Long before Owens became the famous co-host of Hee Haw, his band became known for their signature Bakersfield sound, later emulated by artists such as Merle Haggard, Dwight Yoakam, and Brad Paisley.
-Buck inspired indie country songwriter and friend Terry Fraley, whose band "The Nudie Cowboys" possessed a similar sound.
+Owens inspired indie country songwriter and friend Terry Fraley, whose band "The Nudie Cowboys" possessed a similar sound.
 This sound was originally made possible with two trademark silver-sparkle Fender Telecaster guitars, often played simultaneously by Owens and longtime lead guitarist Don Rich.
 Fender had made a "Buck Owens signature Telecaster," and after his death paid tribute to him.
 In 2003, Paisley blended creative styles with this guitar and his own Paisley Telecaster, creating what became known as the Buck-O-Caster.
-Initially, only two were made; one for Paisley himself and the other presented to Owens during a New Year's celebration that Paisley attended in 2004.
+Initially, only two were made; one for Paisley and the other presented to Owens during a New Year's celebration that Paisley attended in 2004.

 Following the death of Rich, Owens's latter trademark became a red, white and blue acoustic guitar, along with a 1974 Pontiac convertible "Nudiemobile," adorned with pistols and silver dollars.
 A similar car, created by Nudie Cohn for Elvis Presley and later won by Owens in a bet, is now enshrined behind the bar at Owens's Crystal Palace Nightclub in Bakersfield.

 Owens would hand out replicas of his trademark acoustic guitar to friends, acquaintances, and fans.
 Each would contain a gold plaque with the name of the recipient.
-Some of these guitars cost $1000 and up.
+Some of these guitars cost $1,000 or more.